conan-io/docs/reference/tools.rst

     - **toolset** (Optional, Defaulted to ``None``): Specify a toolset.
 Will append a ``/p:PlatformToolset`` option.
     - **platforms** (Optional, Defaulted to ``None``): Dictionary with the mapping of archs/platforms from Conan naming to another one.
 It is useful for Visual Studio solutions that have a different naming in architectures.
 Example: ``platforms={"x86":"Win32"}`` (Visual solution uses "Win32" instead of "x86").
-This dictionary will update the default one:
+This dictionary will update the following default one:

       .. code-block:: python